-Tingling feet – and related sensations – may not seem to be related to anxiety.
-That's because for many, they're a symptom of a symptom.
+Tingling feet - and similar sensations - may not seem to be related to anxiety.
+That's because for many, they're a byproduct of a symptom.
 When you struggle with anxiety, you become far more prone to hyperventilation.
 Hyperventilation is known to cause tingling in the hands and feet.

-Hyperventilation is when your body takes in more oxygen then it needs and expels too much carbon dioxide.
-For the person hyperventilating, it can feel as though you're not getting enough oxygen, so you start breathing deeper.
+Hyperventilation is when your body takes in more oxygen than it needs and expels too much carbon dioxide.
+For the person hyperventilating, it can feel as though they're not getting enough oxygen, so you start breathing deeper.
 Unfortunately this only makes the hyperventilation worse.

-When your carbon dioxide levels are imbalanced, your body experiences a range of problems related to poor blood oxygen levels.
-One of them is tingling in the hands and feet.
+When carbon dioxide levels are imbalanced, your body experiences a range of problems related to poor blood oxygen levels.
+One of them can be tingling in the hands and feet.

 Other Causes of Tingling Feet From Anxiety

-Nothing with anxiety is that simple.
-It's possible for several other issues to lead to tingling feet as well, and all of them still relate to anxiety.
+Nothing about anxiety is that simple.
+It's possible for several other issues to lead to tingling feet as well..

-One of the most common is simply over-sensitivity.
-Those with anxiety are more prone to noticing small changes in the way they feel, especially when compared to someone without anxiety.
-Your feet, tingle and feel lighter all the time.
-They fall asleep, they lose a little blood here and there – all of this occurs all throughout the day and is not an indication that something is wrong.
+One common explanation is over-sensitivity.
+Those with anxiety are often prone to noticing small changes in the way they feel, especially when compared to someone without anxiety.
+Your feet may tingle and feel lighter all the time.
+They fall asleep, they appear to lose a little blood here and there - all of this occurs all throughout the day and is rarely an indication of a serious ailment.

 But when you have anxiety, you can't help but notice these sensations more.
 When you do, it triggers more anxiety, which causes you to focus on the tingling as though it is indicative of a larger problem.
 That's one of the reasons that many people with anxiety disorders also develop health anxiety and panic attacks - because even normal sensations start to feel like something is terribly wrong.

 Finally, when you suffer from anxiety, you may also burn away valuable nutrients.
-For example, those that have severe stress often use up their magnesium reserves.
-Magnesium (and vitamin B12, and a few other vitamins) plays a role in nerve health, so in some cases you may simply be suffering from a lack of nutrition.
-Talking to your doctor about the right multivitamin can be a big help.
+For example, those that have severe stress often deplete their magnesium reserves.
+Magnesium (and vitamin B12, and a few other vitamins) plays a role in nerve health, so in some cases you may simply be suffering from a nutritional deficiency.
+Talking to your doctor about multivitamin options can be a big help.